Last updated: February 2020

 3. Enjoy local delicacies for lunch at Chulia street

 This may seem like a repetition since I have already spoken about the Chulia street night market earlier.
 But during the day, Chulia street dons a new avatar, quite different from what it is at night.
 By midday, a different set of shops start opening up, shops that you probably didn’t notice existed during your nighttime food haul.
 These small Chinese restaurants only open around 11 am to cater to the crowd flocking the area for lunch.
 If you walk down Chulia street at this time, you will realize that most of these shops primarily sell 1 or 2 dishes – Roast Chicken with rice or Roast Pork (Char Siew) with rice.
 And, believe me, they sell like hotcakes!
 The shops are teeming with customers for as long as they are open or for as long as they have food to serve.
 Chicken/Pork rice is one of the most popular dishes in Penang and you have to try it to know how good it is.
 Every restaurant serves a slightly different version of the dish using their secret ingredients and sauces, but in essence, a plate of chicken rice is probably the most comforting thing you’ll have in those 3 days in Penang.
+If you want to know more about the local food, this DIY Penang food tour is a good place to get all the details on what and where to eat in Penang.

 4. Get a glimpse of local Chinese Buddhist culture at Kek Lok Si